What is visual inattention?

 A change in vision that can be associated with an Acquired Brain Injury is called ‘visual inattention’.

-A person is still usually able to see with a visual inattention, but they may find it difficult to see everything at once.
-This becomes harder if there is more to look at, or if the person is tired.
-It can be difficult to identify a visual inattention because it might only occur at certain times.
+If you have visual inattention, you may find it difficult to see everything at once.
+This usually becomes even more difficult if you’re tired, or if there is a lot to process visually.
+It can be difficult for you to know if you have visual inattention, because it might only affect you at certain times or in specific situations.